alexwlchan/alexwlchan.net/src/_drafts/learning-how-to-make-websites.md

 ```

 This syntax was already disappearing by the time I started building websites -- support for conditional comments was removed in Internet Explorer 10, released in 2012, the same year that Google Chrome became the most-used browser worldwide.
-I've never written one of these comments, and they were a reminder of how much harder it used to be to make websites.
+I never wrote one of these comments, but I saw lots of them in archived web pages.

-Like the `instapaper_ignore` class, these comments are a relic of an earlier web.
+These comments are a relic of an earlier web.
-Most websites have removed them, but they live on in web archives -- and in the memories of developers who had to make things work in IE, one way or another.
+Most websites have removed them, but they live on in web archives, and in the memories of web developers who remember the bad old days of IE6.

 [conditional comments]: https://en.wikipedia.org/wiki/Conditional_comment